Home

 Kueng’s legal professional, Tom Plunkett, also declined to remark.

-Storms, one of many Floyd household attorneys, mentioned the deal with Lane happened “very quickly."
-When asked if he knew of any other possible negotiations with Thao or Kueng, he declined to touch upon that, but stated: "I feel the family is hopeful, now that a state and federal jury have spoken, that the other officers will voluntarily be held accountable.”
+Storms, one of the Floyd household attorneys, mentioned the deal with Lane happened “in a short time."
+When requested if he knew of any other possible negotiations with Thao or Kueng, he declined to touch upon that, but stated: "I believe the household is hopeful, now that a state and federal jury have spoken, that the opposite officers will voluntarily be held accountable.”

 ———

-Mohamed Ibrahim is a corps member for the Related Press/Report for America Statehouse Information Initiative.
-Report for America is a nonprofit nationwide service program that places journalists in local newsrooms to report on undercovered issues.
+Mohamed Ibrahim is a corps member for the Related Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that locations journalists in local newsrooms to report on undercovered points.

 ———